 A state official said the figure indicated that unless authorities find ways of addressing the problem and its underlying causes, these numbers will continue to grow.

-The importance of the work of Grace International School in this context.
+The importance of the work of Graceland International School in this context.

-Africa Education Partnership, has built and continues to sponsor Grace International School with the stated purpose of addressing these problems, by providing a high quality education regardless of gender, ethnicity or religion.
+Africa Education Partnership, has built and continues to sponsor Graceland International School with the stated purpose of addressing these problems, by providing a high quality education regardless of gender, ethnicity or religion.